 People go the extra mile for recognition, praise, and rewards.
 There’s not a single person who doesn’t appreciate an award for outstanding work.

-An employee who went an extra mile should be rewarded and recognized.
-This boosts the morale of the employee to continue working the same way and provides motivation to other employees to achieve similar things for similar recognition and rewards.
+An employee who went the extra mile should be rewarded and recognized.
+This boosts the morale of the employee to continue working the same way and provides motivation for other employees to achieve similar things for similar recognition and rewards.
 Healthy competition always makes one strive to be better.

 5. Share Company Goals and News

-Leadership should communicate with all the employees about the happenings in the company, achievements by the company, goals, and targets for the next quarter/year, etc.
+Leadership should communicate with all the employees about the happenings in the company, achievements of the company, goals, and targets for the next quarter/year, etc.

 This gives a sense of purpose to the employees and makes them feel an essential part of the organization.

-Leadership should discuss how an employee’s contribution is helping the company achieve their goals and targets.
+Leadership should discuss how an employee’s contribution is helping the company achieve its goals and targets.

 6. Encourage Team Bonding

-Leadership should encourage connections at workplaces and inter-disciplinary/cross-team bonding.
-Conduct regular team outings, team-building activities, social gatherings, which helps the employees to connect at a personal level as well.
+Leadership should encourage connections at workplaces and interdisciplinary/cross-team bonding.
+Conduct regular team outings, team-building activities, social gatherings, which helps the employees to connect on a personal level as well.

 Employees who establish a sense of camaraderie with their co-workers are 2.5 times more likely to be happy on the job than those who do not.
 As they say “Unity is strength” and a more solid team will produce much better results.